stackforge/rubick/doc/configuration_validator.rst

 Scope
 -----

-As an MVP1, we create service that includes:
+As an MVP1, we create a service that includes:

 1. Rules engine with grammatic analysis capabilities
 1. Extensible implementation of rules